tensorlakeai/indexify/docs/docs/operations/kubernetes.md

 ### Vector Store

-We support multiple backends for vectors including `LancDb`, `Qdrant` and `PgVector`.
+We support multiple backends for vectors including `LanceDb`, `Qdrant` and `PgVector`.
 The ephemeral example uses postgres and `PgVector` for this.
 The [database][vector-store.yaml] itself is pretty simple.
 Pay extra attention to the [patch][postgres/config.yaml] which configures the API server and collector